AlexandreFenyo/net-monitor/README.md

 - a [STOMP](http://jmesnil.net/stomp-websocket/doc/) message broker over [RFC-6455](https://tools.ietf.org/html/rfc6455) [WebSocket](https://en.wikipedia.org/wiki/WebSocket) technology
 - a [SNMP](https://tools.ietf.org/html/rfc1157) v1/v2c/v3 manager

-All these components are packaged in a single Servlet that needs a Servlet container to run into.
+All these components are packaged in a single servlet that needs a servlet container to run into.
 Tomcat is the prefered container for this purpose.

-This Servlet is requested by the net-monitor JavaScript client library.
+This servlet is requested by the net-monitor JavaScript client library.

 ## Install from the WAR archive in the Cloudflare CDN